Faculty Fellow Projects

 - Can enroll in a 1.5 credit independent study (Students who need to apply for a credit overload or acceleration should see MBA Academic Affairs)

-To learn more about the application process for the Faculty Fellows Projects, please see the Apply tab.
+To learn more about the application process for the Faculty Fellows Projects and current project descriptions, please see the Apply tab.